 Above all, employee reviews enable open and honest feedback.
 Without them, it's tough for managers and employees to remain on the same page.
 Because of this, the outcomes of employee evaluations often contain key pieces of information that lead to promotions, bonuses, and raises for the staff member.

-The benefits of employee evaluations are many:
+The benefits of performance evaluations (otherwise known as employee evaluations) are many:

 - They establish clear expectations between employees and managers.